 Digital Learning (BYOD - Bring Your Own Device) is an initiative that was trialled with one class in 2015.
-We are now in a position to offer the wider use of digital tools to the middle and senior teams of the school (Poutama and Paerangi).
+We are now in a position to offer the wider use of digital tools to the senior team of the school (Paerangi, years 3-6).

 As this is an area for development these documents and the information on this page may change and be updated as we continue on our BYOD and digital learning journey.

 Our preferred devices are chromebooks for year 3-6 students in Paerangi.
 However, if you have a device at home that meets these specifications then it is okay to bring it to school.

 Screen larger than 7.9"- Larger screen allows for multiple tabs, split screen work and larger text.

 Long battery life 4 hrs+ - charging will not be allowed at school, so the device needs to last the day.

 Portable - think of the weight and physical size of the device vs your child’s size.

 - Built in camera and microphone is helpful.

 Fundamental to implementing our programme is the concept of digital citizenship: